wangjing0/gitme/README.md

 - Operates only on local git repositories, NO remote interaction
 - Detects untracked files and prompts to add them
 - Supports staged changes only or all modified files
-- Direct commit with user confirmation
+- Direct commit and push to upstream branch with user confirmation on every step
 - **Multiple AI Providers**: Choose between Anthropic or OpenAI, default is Anthropic
-- Selectable model options for both providers
+- Model options for both providers
-- Saves message history for search and review
+- File changes and commit message history for logging, search and review at local
 - Repository-specific message storage

 ## Installation